baninho/Tetris/README.md

 # Tetris
-Tetris clone using no engine, plain OpenGL.
+Tetris clone using OpenGL.
 Target is MacOS.
 ## How to build & run
 In the repo's root directory run
 ```